seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-09-memcached-reactphp-p1.md

     }

     /**
-     * Creates a memcached client connected to a given connection string *
+     * Creates a Memcached client connected to a given connection string *
      * @param string $address Memcached server URI to connect to
-     * @return PromiseInterface resolves with Client or rejects with \Exception */ public function createClient($address)
+     * @return PromiseInterface resolves with Client or rejects with \RuntimeException */ public function createClient($address)
     {